kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 Okay, so now move your mind back to the `NSLayoutDimension` and think about the types of dimensions you'd use it for.

 When would you would actually use a multiplier other than 1?
-Here's an idea: When you want to add a proportional constraint between the width or height of one view to the width or height of another view.
+Here's an idea: When you want to add a proportional constraint between the width or height of one view to the width or height of another view, like if you wanted a user's profile photo to be always be one-fourth of the view's width.

-[Author TODO: This is a bit hard to follow since it's been theory for a while.
-This seems an important point worth emphasizing.
-Can you think of a real-world scenario where you'd add a proportional constraint?
-I suggest adding it like this: "...height of a another view, like _insert scenario here_".]

 Effectively, the only anchors that are of type `NSLayoutDimension` are `heightAnchor` and `widthAnchor`.